mkoeppe/sage-coup-2024-10/README.md

 > However,
 > we also believe that you should apologize for publicly describing him as an abuser, which is a term that
 > insinuates much worse than the verbal abuse he has subjected you to.
-How would you de-escalate the
-> conflict between the two of you?

 **The CoCC is persistently equating abusive conduct and calling out abusive conduct.
 This is abusive conduct by the committee.**

+> How would you de-escalate the
+> conflict between the two of you?

+As I have explained many times to the committee, calling it a "conflict" is a hostile and abusive mischaracterization that denies that abuse is happening.

 > Similarly, we imagine that Martin would appreciate an apology for how you interacted with him.
 If that is not
 > something you are willing to do, how do you propose making him feel more welcome in the Sage